gutosie/neoboot/README.md

 recommended other stb image for flash egami or openpli

+only install with the command contained here, do not install from other sources of the ipk file type !

 Installation of neoboot.
 Run the following command in the terminal of a supported tuner

 Instalacja neoboot.
 Uruchom poniższą komendę w terminalu wspieranego tunera